 Houma - 151

-In a press release, CQ Press readily admits that its rankings are controversial:
+, CQ Press readily admits that its rankings are controversial:

 CQ Press’s annual rankings of crime in states, metro areas, and cities are considered by some in the law enforcement community as controversial.
 The FBI, police and many criminologists caution against rankings according to crime rates.
 They correctly point out that crime levels are affected by many different factors, such as population density, composition of the population (particularly the concentration of youth), climate, economic conditions, strength of local law enforcement agencies, citizens’ attitudes toward crime, cultural factors, education levels, crime-reporting practices of citizens, and family cohesiveness.
 However, this criticism is largely based on the fact that there are reasons for the differences in crime rates, not that the rates are incompatible.
 This would be somewhat akin to deciding not to compare athletes on their speed in the 100-yard dash because of physical or training differences.
 Such differences help explain the different speeds but do not invalidate the comparisons.
 To be sure, crime-ranking information must be considered carefully. ...